lucapasquale/botchini/README.md

 ### Twitch commands

 For receiving and registering webhooks with Twitch, you need a url for the webhook to reach your machine.
 Locally you can use start a proxy with [ngrok http $PORT](https://ngrok.com/), then copy the url generated into the `:host` config.

-### Voice commands

-To be able to play sounds, you need to install [https://www.ffmpeg.org/](FFMpeg) and [YouTube-dl](https://youtube-dl.org/).
-Check both websites on how to install it to your machine.

 ## Running locally